-1. Don’t Forget To Take ID
+1. Don’t Forget to Keep ID With You

 It is required by NAATI that you provide a valid ID (the photo ID you provided with your online application), such as your driver’s license or a passport.
 You may not be allowed to sit for the test if you don’t have an ID with you.
 You’ll have to hold the passport in front of the wecam for online NAATI CCL test.